msberends/AMR/index.md

 # The `AMR` Package for R <a href="https://msberends.github.io/AMR/"><img src="./logo.svg" align="right" height="139" /></a>

-* Provides an **all-in-one solution** for AMR data analysis in a One Health approach
+* Provides an **all-in-one solution** for antimicrobial resistance (AMR) data analysis in a One Health approach
-* Used in over 175 countries, translated into 20 languages
+* Used in over 175 countries, available in 20 languages
 * Generates **antibiograms** - traditional, combined, syndromic, and even WISCA
 * Provides the **full microbiological taxonomy** and extensive info on **all antimicrobial drugs**
 * Applies all recent **CLSI** and **EUCAST** clinical and veterinary breakpoints for MICs and disk zones